The interdisciplinary Master’s degree program in “Business and Psychology” combines the best of two worlds.

 Curriculum for the master's program in Business and Psychology (M. Sc.)

-Mandatory Electives for the master's program in Business and Psychology (M.Sc.) as of summer semester 2023
+Mandatory Electives for the master's program in Business and Psychology (M.Sc.), summer semester 2025

-Mandatory Electives for the master's program in Business and Psychology (M.Sc.) as of winter semester 2022/2023
+Mandatory Electives for the master's program in Business and Psychology (M.Sc.), winter semester 2022/2023

-Mandatory Electives for the master's program in Business and Psychology (M.Sc.) as of summer semester 2022
+Mandatory Electives for the master's program in Business and Psychology (M.Sc.), summer semester 2022

 The degree programs offered by the Ingolstadt School of Management (WFI) and the Psychology department (PPF) regularly score top positions in popular university rankings.